avelino/awesome-go/README.md

 - [GCache](https://github.com/bluele/gcache) - Cache library with support for expirable Cache, LFU, LRU and ARC.
 - [gdcache](https://github.com/ulovecode/gdcache) - A pure non-intrusive cache library implemented by golang, you can use it to implement your own distributed cache.
 - [go-mcache](https://github.com/OrlovEvgeny/go-mcache) - Fast in-memory key:value store/cache library.
 Pointer caches.
-- [gocache](https://github.com/eko/gocache) - A complete Go cache library with mutiple stores (memory, memcache, redis, ...), chainable, loadable, metrics cache and more.
+- [gocache](https://github.com/eko/gocache) - A complete Go cache library with multiple stores (memory, memcache, redis, ...), chainable, loadable, metrics cache and more.
 - [groupcache](https://github.com/golang/groupcache) - Groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
 - [remember-go](https://github.com/rocketlaunchr/remember-go) - A universal interface for caching slow database queries (backed by redis, memcached, ristretto, or in-memory).
 - [timedmap](https://github.com/zekroTJA/timedmap) - Map with expiring key-value pairs.